 His edited books include 1830 in France (1975); Consciousness and Class Experience in Nineteenth-Century Europe (1979); French Cities in the Nineteenth Century (1981); For Want of a Horse: Chance and Humor in History (1985); Edo and Paris: Urban Life and the State in Early Modern Europe (with James McClain and Ugawa Kaoru, 1994); and co-edited (and contributed to), with Jay Winter: The Encyclopedia of Europe, 1789-1914 and The Encyclopedia of Europe, 1914-2006, (each 5 volumes, Charles Scribner’s Sons, 2006).
 His entries in the latter include “The French Suburban Riots, 2005” and “The Rolling Stones.”

 Dynamite Club: How A Café Bombing Ignited the Age of Modern Terror was published by Houghton-Mifflin in 2009, by JR Books in London, and in French translation by Tallandier as Dynamite Club: L’Invention du Terrorisme à Paris.
-He is currently writing a book on the Paris Commune of 1871, particularly on Bloody Week (la Semaine Sanglante) to be published by Basic Books in New York in 2014 and by Yale University Press in Great Britain (and is forthcoming in Dutch and Portuguese in Brazil).
+It is forthcoming in Chinese.
+Massacre: The Life and Death of the Paris Commune was published by Basic Books in New York in 2014 and by Yale University Press in Great Britain (and is forthcoming in Dutch and Portuguese in Brazil).
 He is currently working on Victor Serge and the Bonnot Gang in fin-de-siècle France. .

 Merriman received Yale University’s Harwood F. Byrnes/Richard B. Sewall Teaching Prize in 2000, and was awarded a Docteur Honoris Causa in France in 2002, and the “Medal of Meritorious Service to Polish Education” (Medal Kimisji Edukacji Narodowej) awarded by the Ministry of Education of Poland in 2009.
 Two of his courses are available on line and YouTube through Yale—France since 1871 and Europe, 1648-1945.